tmcginn/tutorials/security/data-safe/Lab3/LabGuide3.md

 ### Assumptions

 This lab assumes that you are signed in to the Oracle Data Safe Console.
-If not, see **Viewing a Registered Target Database**, steps 1 and 2.
+If not, see **View a Registered Target Database**, steps 1 and 2.

 ## **STEP 1**: Run a Security Assessment job against a target database
 You can use Security Assessment to evaluate the current security state of your target databases and receive recommendations on how to mitigate the identified risks.